thomasjball/PyExZ3/README.md

   - pyexz3 `--start MAIN` FILE.py

-- **Bounding the number of iterations** of the path exploration is essential when you are analyzing functions with loops and/or recursion.
+- **Bounding the number of iterations** of the path exploration is essential when analyzing functions with loops and/or recursion.
 Specify a bound using the `max-iters` flag:

   - pyexz3 `--max-iters 42` FILE.py

 - **Arguments to starting function**: by default, pyexz3 associates a symbolic integer (with initial value 0) for each parameter of the starting function.
-You can decorate the starting function to provde concrete values for parameters (`@concrete`) so that they never will be treated symbolically; you can also specify which values should be treated symbolically (`@symbolic`) - the type of the associated initial value for the argument will be used to determine the proper symbolic type (if one exists).
-Here is an example, where parameters `a` and `b` are treated concretely and will have initial values `1` and `2`, and parameter `c` will be treated as a symbolic integer input with the initial value `3`.
+You can decorate the starting function to provide concrete values for parameters (`@concrete`) so that they never will be treated symbolically.
+You can also specify which parameters should be treated symbolically (`@symbolic`) - the type of the associated initial value for the argument will be used to determine the proper symbolic type (if one exists).
+Here is an example, where parameters `a` and `b` are treated concretely and will have initial values `1` and `2` (for all paths explored), and parameter `c` will be treated as a symbolic integer input with the initial value `3` (value might change after first path explored).
 Since parameter `d` is not specified, it will be treated as a symbolic integer input with the initial value 0:

 ```
 from symbolic.args import *